 Need space for the family?
 Suites can sleep six, and roll-aways are available.
 Hallways sport wood wainscoting painted white and though freshly decorated several floors look worn in places.
 Elevators too slow?
 Two vintage staircases, gorgeous with marble floors and wrought iron banisters, connect the floors.

 Upscale note: If you’ve stayed before and recall the “economy rooms” with shared bathrooms, they’re history.
 All rooms now have private baths.

 Food and drink: None at the moment, but plans are afoot for a restaurant.
-In the meantime, Starbucks, uber-deli Zabar’s and food stores Fairway and Citarella are nearby as are numerous restaurants from April Bloomfield’s hot new White Gold Butcher, featuring unconventional cuts of meat, to Red Farm, the smart locavore Chinese restaurant across the street.
-Also nearby is the famed open-air Boat Basin Cafe, perched beside the Hudson River and open spring through fall.
+In the meantime, an agreeable outpost of Mille-Feuille Bakery, a Francophile bakery started by former American software engineer who studied the art of pastry in Paris, opens onto the hotel lobby.
+Starbucks, uber-deli Zabar’s and food stores Fairway and Citarella are nearby as are numerous restaurants including the famed open-air Boat Basin Cafe, perched beside the Hudson River and open spring through fall.

 Amenities: The second floor fitness room, opened in 2008, is well equipped, with windows overlooking Broadway and mirrors galore.
 Hypoallergenic pillows, comp copies of Time Out New York and free WiFi in the rooms.
 Comp copies of The New York Post and USA Today in the lobby.